canonical/data-science-stack/docs/how-to/enable-gpu.rst

 .. note::

-  The GPU model `NVIDIA-GeForce-RTX-3070-Ti` will be different depending on your device.
+  The GPU model `NVIDIA-GeForce-RTX-3070-Ti` might differ frmo your setup.

 Launch GPU-enabled Notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point the DSS is fully configured to utilise the host's GPU.
-The next step will be to deploy a notebook that also contains CUDA runtimes, alongside with ML frameworks that can utilise the GPU.
+Once DSS is fully configured to utilise your GPU, you can deploy a notebook containing CUDA runtimes and ML frameworks.

-You can find a list of proposed images that include CUDA with the following command:
+To see the list of available CUDA images, run:

 .. code-block:: bash

    dss create --help | grep cuda

-You should see an output similar to this one:
+You should see an output similar to this:

 .. code-block:: bash

         - pytorch-cuda = kubeflownotebookswg/jupyter-pytorch-cuda-full:v1.8.0
         - tensorflow-cuda = kubeflownotebookswg/jupyter-tensorflow-cuda-full:v1.8.0

-Pick one of the two images and create a notebooks with:
+Select one of them and create a notebook with:

 .. code-block:: bash

    dss create my-notebook --image=tensorflow-cuda

-To confirm the GPU is detected and usable you can run the following python code snippet
+Confirm the GPU is detected and usable by running:

 .. code-block:: python